anonhostpi/Auto-GPT-Wiki/Maintaining.md

     - TODO: Need to DIRECT this testing (does everyone test everything? plugins?)
     - TODO: Need some way to get feedback (into a thread)
 - If fail rinse & repeat
-- Copy the CHANGELOG to the wiki
+- Copy the **Release Notes** to the wiki
 - Update BULLETIN.md to link to it
-- Make the release
+- Make the release, dropping in the release-notes, and tag master (e.g. v0.3.0)
+- Announce it using the main Discord #Announcements channel (which relays to 50k+ other discord users as well as our guild)